SintraCascaisSesimbra.com

 The best independent guide to Sesimbra

-Sesimbra also serves as the perfect base from which to explore regional highlights, including the windswept headland of Cabo Espichel, the idyllic coves of Portinho da Arrábida, and the picturesque lagoon at Lagoa de Albufeira
+The town also serves as the perfect base from which to explore regional highlights, including the windswept headland of Cabo Espichel, the idyllic cove beaches of Portinho da Arrábida, and the picturesque lagoon at Lagoa de Albufeira.

-Sesimbra’s easy-going charm and magnificent setting also make it an immensely rewarding day trip from Lisbon.
-This guide will provide everything you need to discover Sesimbra, whether you are planning a relaxing week-long holiday or a single day of exploration.
+Sesimbra’s easy-going charm and magnificent setting make it an enjoyable day trip, especially if you have a car to explore the surrounding region.
+This guide will provide everything you need to discover Sesimbra, whether you are planning a relaxing holiday or just have a couple of hours after a morning's kayak.

-The Serra da Arrábida – Picturesque hills that contain Portugal's most spectacular driving route (the N379 road) along with some of the country's most magnificent beaches.
+The Serra da Arrábida – The picturesque hills that contain Portugal's most spectacular driving route (the N379 road) along with some of the country's most magnificent beaches such as the Praia do Creiro and Praia de Galapinhos.

-The Cabo Espichel – A windswept and rugged headland that was once an important pilgrimage destination, with a unique church and two sets of dinosaur footprints.
+The Cabo Espichel – A windswept and rugged headland that was once an important pilgrimage destination.
+Found at the site is a unique church complex with pilgrim rooms and two sets of dinosaur footprints.

 Sesimbra has everything needed for a wonderful holiday destination.

-There are glorious beaches, the town has a traditional Portuguese atmosphere, and there are many interesting day trips in the surrounding region (Lisbon, Setubal, Palmela and Costa da Caparica)
+There are glorious beaches, a traditional Portuguese atmosphere, and many interesting day trips in the surrounding region, including the port city of Setúbal or Azeitão for wine tasting.

-As Sesimbra is primarily aimed for Portuguese tourists, it is not overrun by foreign tourists (as with the Algarve) and is a great location to immerse in Portuguese culture.
-Being popular with Portuguese tourists, you can expect great food, late nights in Sesimbra’s bars and exceptional value for money.
+As Sesimbra is primarily aimed at Portuguese tourists, it is not overrun by foreign tourists (as with the Algarve) and is a great location to immerse yourself in Portuguese culture.
+As it's popular with Portuguese tourists, you can expect great food, late nights in Sesimbra's bars and exceptional value for money.

 Sesimbra has the added advantage of being close to Lisbon.
 The airport is less than 30 minutes by car, or it is just 45 minutes into the city centre by bus.